 The ultimate result of the 2000 presidential election – the election of George W. Bush – was a complete catastrophe for the Green Party.
 Popular support for the Green Party collapsed subsequently never to recover and the Green Party’s thinning ranks divided into hostile camps.

 In the run up to the 2004 election, a faction of the Green Party determined not to run a 2000-style 50-state presidential campaign exploited the party’s undemocratic structure to rob Nader of the nomination even though he had something like 87% of the vote.
 Instead, David Cobb was nominated because he vowed to run only in safe states to avoid spoiling the election for Bush.
 Denied the Green Party nomination, Nader ran as an independent and on the anti-immigrant Reform Party’s ballot line.

 In the 2004 election, Nader won 0.38% of the popular vote while Cobb won 0.10%.
 Nader’s best result was in the safe state of Alaska with 1.62% of the vote while Cobb’s best result was 0.61% in the safe state of Connecticut.

-To put it another way, over 99% of the electorate voted against both safe state and 50 state third-party/independent presidential strategies in 2004.
+To put it another way, 99% of the electorate voted against both safe state and 50-state third-party/independent presidential strategies in 2004.